 Yes, the amounts of mercury are trace bound to the other components of the amalgam filling, but Dr. Zadeh does not use them.
 He prefers resin or composite filling as they look far more natural and require less of the tooth to be drilled for the filling to stick.
 While the mercury is safe, the amount of drilling and work required for an amalgam filling takes up a greater surface of the tooth and may actually weaken the tooth, leading it susceptible to cracking, chipping, and breaking.

-BRIDGE: Just like the name, this dental bridge is meant to fill a gap and buttress the neighboring teeth for natural and complete look and helps keep the remaining teeth healthy and secure.
+BRIDGE: Just like the name suggests, this dental bridge is meant to fill a gap and buttress the neighboring teeth for natural and complete look and helps keep the remaining teeth healthy and secure.

 DENTURE: These are a traditional option for people who have lost all or most of their teeth, whether through accidents or wear/age and can provide a natural, healthy look.